robotmayo/tmdb-node/README.md

     api.genres(function(err,data){
         console.log(data)
     })

+Unless other wise noted all callbacks use the following signature :

+callback(err,response)

+Response will automatically be parsed as JSON unless there is an error.

 Some of the calls are chainable, the chainable methods work similar to the non chainable ones.
 The biggest difference is that chainable methods will not execute until you pass in a callback